Coq au vin pie

 "I immediately thought of the (also iconic) French chicken stew, coq au vin - a delightful dish made with red wine, mushrooms and onions, perfect for the cooler Autumn weather in the Boland.
-But for an Easter celebration, I really wanted to go the extra mile and turn the stew into a scrumptious (boneless) pie with a royal homemade sour cream pie crust.
+I really wanted to go the extra mile and turn the stew into a scrumptious (boneless) pie with a royal homemade sour cream pie crust.

 Making pie from scratch is not a quick meal, but it is certainly one of the most rewarding.
 My advice would be to start the day before, making the pastry (it needs quite a bit of folding and rolling) and making the stew.
 Let the stew cool, debone it, and refrigerate.
 Then assemble the pie about an hour and a half before you want to serve it - take your time with cutting out extra shapes using a cookie cutter or just a small sharp knife.
 I cut all my leaves by hand, making the grooves with the edge of the knife.
 This pie is quite saucy, so I prefer not to line the base of my pie dish, but to rather go over the top with pie shapes on top so that they stay super crisp.
 Bake any delicate or elaborate shapes on a separate lined baking sheet, brushed with egg wash and sprinkled with salt flakes - the baking time will be shorter than the assembled pie, so just keep an eye on it (about 25-30 minutes, depending on the size and thickness).